Clever/wag/README.md

 ```

 This generates four directories.
 You should not have to modify any of the generated code:
-- gen-go/models: contains all the definitions in your Swagger file as well as API input / output definitions
+- gen-go/models: contains all the definitions in your Swagger file as well as the API input / output definitions
 - gen-go/server: contains the router, middleware, and handler logic
 - gen-go/client: contains the Go client library
 - gen-js: contains the javascript client library

-## Using the Go Server
+## Implementing and Running the Server
-To use the generated code you need to do two things:
+To implement and run the generated server you need to:
 - Implement the controller interface defined in `gen-go/server/interface.go`
 - Pass the controller into the Server constructor.
 For example:
 ```